 Txacoli- This is the wine Basques drink when going out for the aperitive.
-It’s strongly Atlantic influenced and is sold young, slightly sparkling and low in alcohol.
-It is many times poured from high to release the fizz.
+It’s strongly Atlantic-influenced and is sold young, slightly sparkling, and low in alcohol.
+It is often poured from high to release the fizz.

-Elsewhere- I strongly recommend you trying local wines (there are wineries at any corner in Spain) that will give you a feeling about the land as well as the food eaten in such region.
+Elsewhere- I strongly recommend you try local wines (there are wineries in any corner of Spain) that will give you a feeling about the land as well as the food eaten in such region.